Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/avax-liquid-staking-mechanics.md

 The user pays 2% fee from the staking reward.

-The user must also count in the cost for outgoing transactions.
+The user must also count in the gas price for outgoing transactions.

 ## Rewards